mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 The following graph shows the results of performing a load-test against the sample application using a step-load of up to 50 concurrent users.
-The volume of tests that the system can handle quickly reaches a limit and stays at that level, while the response time steadily increases (not that the scale measuring the number of tests and the response time is logarithmic):
+The volume of tests that the system can handle quickly reaches a limit and stays at that level, while the response time steadily increases (note that the scale measuring the number of tests and the response time is logarithmic):

 ![Load-test results for performing processing in the database][ProcessingInDatabaseLoadTest]